 |Medication Name, Costs||Class of Medicine|

-|Form, Intake and Dosage||Interactions and Complications|
+|Form, Intake, and Dose||Interactions and Complications|

 |Effects and Adverse Reactions||Substance Abuse|

-|Physiological Problem Signs and Symptoms||Dependence and Addiction Issues|
+|Signs and Symptoms of Withdrawal||Dependence and Addiction Issues|

 Questions and Answers (FAQ)

-How Long Do Ativan Withdrawals Last?
+How Long Does Ativan Withdrawal Last?

-What are Common Misspellings?
+What Are Common Misspellings?

 Attivan withdrawl, adivan withdrawls, ativan withdrawel, attevan withdrawels

-Are There any Home Remedies for Getting Clean Safely?
+Are There Any Home Remedies for Getting Clean Safely?

-How Long Does it Take to Detox from Ativan?
+How Long Does It Take to Detox From Ativan?